natenka/pyneng-book-en/docs/source/book/10_useful_functions/all_any.rst

 Any
 -----------

-The any() function returns True if at least one element is true.
+Function any() returns True if at least one element is true.

 .. code:: python